 You’re the friend people call to ask for advice.
 If something is wrong, you find a way to make it right.
 If something is broken, you figure out how to fix it.
 You love solving problems, even if it is a multi-step process.

 2. You are good at understanding different points of view

 People come to you because they know you will listen to them and appreciate their point of view.
 If your friends ask a favor, they know they can count on you to follow through.
-“At the end of the day, what you are developing is for real people,” says Becky Putnam of seoplus+.
+“At the end of the day, what you are developing is for real people,” says Becky Putnam of seoplus+®.

 “No matter what position you hold, you should always be able to put yourself in the shoes of the end-user,” Putnam explains.
 “If you develop with these people in mind, you will create a better solution.”